Project-YXKJ/SilverStarSCS.Docs/source/function/second_stitch_length.rst

 Automation rules
 ================

+Automation removes the need to perform manual, repetitive tasks by setting some params.
+The following rules apply to the second stitch length:

 Speed limit when long stitch length activated
 ---------------------------------------------

-If parameter :option:`O 33` set to 1, the speed is reduced down to parameter :option:`S 17` when long stitch length activated.
+If parameter :option:`O33` set to 1, the speed is reduced down to parameter :option:`S17` when long stitch length activated.

 Quick reference
 ===============